AppleJax2/wordpress-mcp/API-AUTHENTICATION.md

 You can test your API key using the `test-render-connection.js` script:

 ```
-API_KEY=kc_live_your_api_key node test-render-connection.js
+API_KEY=tn_live_your_api_key node test-render-connection.js
 ```

-## Integration with KumoCart Website
+## Integration with Tanuki Website

-The API key system is designed to integrate with our KumoCart website, where users can:
+The API key system is designed to integrate with our Tanuki website, where users can:
 1. Sign up and manage their account
 2. Choose/update subscription plans
 3. Generate and revoke API keys